Sierra Leone Emergency Food Security Program

-In early 2014, Sierra Leone identified its first confirmed cases of EVD, which eventually spread to the Kailahun, Bombali, Tonkolili, and Koinadugu districts, where ACDI/VOCA has been implementing the FFP-MYAP Sustainable Nutrition and Agriculture Promotion (SNAP) Program since June 2010.
-The situation rapidly escalated into a crisis, and the government of Sierra Leone (GoSL) responded by implementing restrictions on public gatherings and closing schools in the Kailahun district in June 2014—declaring the country in a State of Emergency (SOE).
+In early 2014, Sierra Leone confirmed its first cases of Ebola virus disease, which eventually spread to the Kailahun, Bombali, Tonkolili, and Koinadugu districts, where ACDI/VOCA had been implementing USAID’s Office Food for Peace-funded Sustainable Nutrition and Agriculture Promotion (SNAP) program since June 2010.
+When the situation escalated into a crisis, the government of Sierra Leone implemented restrictions on public gatherings and closed schools in the Kailahun district in June 2014, declaring a state of emergency.

-The SNAP+ program supports vulnerable households as they recover from economic shocks resulting from the EVD emergency by doing the following:
+EFSP supports vulnerable households as they recover from economic shocks resulting from the Ebola crisis by doing the following:

 - Reducing negative coping strategies by ensuring that vulnerable households can access food available in local markets and provide children at risk of malnutrition with locally produced food supplements to boost protein and nutrient intake